 - If you have an Apple Watch, you should unpair it to avoid confusion if you plan to pair it with a new iPhone.

 - Turn of iMessage, which is especially important if you’re switching to Android.
 Otherwise, you might miss some messages in the transfer.

 - Sign out of iCloud by going to Settings, tap your name and scroll down till you reach Sign Out.

 - Go to your Apple ID and password, tap Turn Off.

 It’s time to clear up all data.
 Go to Settings – General – Reset and choose Erase All Content and Settings.
 Now it’s safe to sell your iPhone.
 Just don’t forget to take out your SIM card!

 Wipe Your Android Clean

 As per usual, you’ll notice that it’s a different procedure for Android.
-It’s still easy though!
-If you’re planning on switching your Android for another Android, you can sync all apps to your account.
+It’s still easy, though!
+If you’re planning on switching your Android to another Android, you can sync all apps to your account.
 Go to Settings – Account Sync and tap Sync Now.
 If you continue in Settings, go to System – Backup and turn on Back Up to Google Drive.
-Now you’ve backed up all the data that was stored on your phone, which you then can move to your new phone.
+Now you’ve backed up all the data stored on your phone, which you then can move to your new phone.